-- Objective criteria include, but are not limited to (alternatively, or cumulatively): the current or anticipated volume subscribed or to be subscribed by an investor; - the total volume held by an investor in the Subfund or in any other Credit Suisse sponsored product; - the expected holding period for an investment in the Subfund; - the investor's willingness to invest during the launch phase of the Subfund; the type of the investor (e.g. repackager, wholesaler, fund management - company, asset manager, other institutional investor, or private individual); the fee volume or revenues generated by the investor with a group of, or all group affiliates; - a legitimate purpose to obtain specific disclosures, which includes primarily legal, regulatory or tax obligations.
+Objective criteria include, but are not limited to (alternatively, or cumulatively):

+- the current or anticipated volume subscribed or to be subscribed by an investor; - the total volume held by an investor in the Subfund or in any other UBS sponsored product; - the expected holding period for an investment in the Subfund; - the investor's willingness to invest during the launch phase of the Subfund; - the type of the investor (e.g. repackager, wholesaler, fund management company, asset manager, other institutional investor, or private individual); - the fee volume or revenues generated by the investor with a group of, or all group affiliates; - a legitimate purpose to obtain specific disclosures, which includes primarily legal, regulatory or tax obligations.

 Any investor or prospective investor within a units class of a given Subfund which is, in the reasonable opinion of the Management Company, objectively in the same situation than another investor in the same units class who entered into arrangements with the Fund and/or the Management Company is entitled to the same arrangements.
-In order to obtain the same treatment, any investor or prospective investor may liaise with the Management Company by addressing a request to the Management Company's registered office.
-The Management Company will share the relevant information on the existence and nature of such specific arrangements with the relevant investor or prospective investor, verify the information received from the latter and determine on the basis of the information made available to it (including by such investor or prospective investor) whether the latter is entitled to the same treatment or not.
+In order to obtain the same treatment, any investor or prospective investor may liaise with the Management Company's registered office.
+The Management Company will share the relevant information on the existence and nature of such specific arrangements with the relevant investor or prospective investor, verify the information made available to it (including by such investor or prospective investor) whether the latter is entitled to the same treatment or not.